imruf/arch/README.md

 Dot repo of archlinux+dwm rice
 ---

-    Keys And Setup Of This Repo
+Apps In This Repo
+---

 dwm
 ---